oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-language/pre-trained/analyze-text.md

 Enter your text into the dialog box to analyze.
     ![OCI Language Text Analytics Screen](./images/text-box.png " ")

-TODO: add text with PII and sentiment analysis
 Below are some of the examples for the text:
     ```